Australia’s ’50 for the Future’ – Advance.org

 My kids had a dental appointment today at 10am this morning, 1 mile from Steve Jobs house.
 On the way back, I drove them down Waverly Street, Palo Alto where Steve Jobs house is located.
 It’s on the corner of Santa Rita Avenue.

-As Anneliese shot the video of Steve Jobs house on an Apple iphone4, it seems like only yesterday, I was typing away on the Apple IIe in Melbourne, Australia as a 15 year old.
+As Anneliese shot a video on her Apple iPhone4, it seems like only yesterday, I was typing away on the Apple IIe in Melbourne, Australia as a 15 year old.

 It all happened so fast.
-Perhaps that’s why never wore a watch?
+Perhaps that’s why he never wore a watch?

 Facebook Product Catalogs by Skumatic